MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/intro.md

 ## About Chimoney
-Chimoney is a Fintech platform that allows for efficient payments across borders, multi-currency wallets and global payouts.
+Chimoney is a fintech platform that allows for efficient payments across borders, multi-currency wallets and global payouts.
 For more information, see the [Chimoney website](https://chimoney.io).

 ## Improvements